-Covert Use of Human Intelligence Source ("CHIS")
+9. Covert Use of Human Intelligence Source ("CHIS")

 Before use of a CHIS is authorised, advice must be sought from the Senior Responsible Officer or their appointed deputy.
-The application can be authorised by the Chief Executive (or an appointed deputy) and the applicant must ensure that they as Authorising Officer have sufficient information to make an informed decision the prescribed forms must be fully completed.
+The application can be authorised by the Chief Executive (or an appointed deputy) and the applicant must ensure that the Authorising Officer have sufficient information to make an informed decision and the prescribed forms must be fully completed.

-What is a CHIS?
+9.1 What is a CHIS?

-The Revised Codes of Practice for Covert Human Intelligence Source (paragraph 2.1) state that a person is a Covert Human Intelligence Source if:
+Paragraph 2.1 of Covert Human Intelligence Source revised code of practice state that a person is a Covert Human Intelligence Source if:

-(a) they establish or maintain a personal or other relationship with a person for the covert purpose of facilitating the doing of anything falling within paragraph b) or c);
+(a) they establish or maintain a personal or other relationship with a person for the covert purpose of facilitating the doing of anything falling within Section 26 (8) (b) or (c) as stated below paragraph b) or c) ;